About the Center

 The Weidenbaum Center is a research institute at Washington University in St. Louis that supports social scientific research in the fields of public policy, economics, political science, and sociology.
 The Center funds faculty research, provides administrative support for research activities, and sponsors a wide range of public affairs programs.
 In doing so, the Center serves as a bridge between scholars, policymakers, and the general public.
 Through unbiased empirical research and events, the Center addresses many of the pressing public policy issues facing America and the world today.

-Spring 2024 Events Flyer
+Fall 2024 Events Flyer

 The Weidenbaum Center is located on the Washington University Danforth Campus in Seigle Hall, Suite 170.
 Click here for campus map & closest parking garage